top of page

 The Foundation only reviews grant proposals from organizations invited to submit a full funding request.
 Following an invitation from staff, applicants will receive instructions on how to access our online application portal and submit proposals and supporting documents digitally.

-The Foundation has finalized its Funding Plan for the 2023 grant cycle and has deemed it vitally important to refocus its efforts on key areas of the Foundation’s mission.
-These three new areas for the 2023 funding cycle are (1) Women’s Empowerment, (2) Family Resilience, (3) Enhanced Educational Support for Students with Diverse Learning Styles, and (4) Catholic Education.
+The Foundation has finalized its Funding Plan for this year's grant cycle and is focused on key priorities of the Foundation’s mission.
+The priority areas for funding are (1) Catholic Education, (2) Family Resilience, and (3) Women’s Empowerment.

 Funding Priorities